 Taking the ferry: Santorini or Mykonos first?

 We suggest traveling to Mykonos first for those who prefer to take a ferry from Athens to the islands.
-The high-speed Athens to Mykonos ferry takes just under three hours.
+The high-speed ferry takes just under three hours, saving an hour compared to the fastest ferry from Athens to Santorini.

-You’ll notice that the most popular companies are Seajets, Fast Ferries, and Blue Star Ferries.
-Standard ferry prices usually are around 38€, while high-speed ferries start at around 70€ (per person).
+Book your tickets in advance on Ferry Hopper, with popular companies like Seajets, Fast Ferries, and Blue Star Ferries.
+Standard ferry prices are around 38€, while high-speed ferries start at approximately 70€ per person.

-Your ferry to Santorini will arrive at the Athinios Port, which is about a 40-minute drive to Oia or 20 minutes from Fira.
+The Athinios Port in Santorini is a 40-minute drive to Oia or 20 minutes from Fira.
 The best option to reach your hotel from the ferry port is to arrange a private transfer with your hotel.

 Flying into Santorini or Mykonos

-If you have extra time after seeing Santorini and Mykonos, you may want to consider visiting a third island.
-One of our best travel tips is island hopping to Crete, Paros, or Naxos.
+With extra time, consider island hopping to Crete, Paros, or Naxos.
 All you have to do is make sure you get back to Athens–whether you fly or take a ferry–so you can catch your flight home.

 Need more tips?
 Check out these Greece travel guides!